catid/AQLM/catid_readme.md

 }
 ```

-Add this text to your model card to comply with Meta license:
+Add this text to your README.md (model card) to comply with Meta license:
 ```
 AI Model Name: Llama 3 8B "Built with Meta Llama 3" https://llama.meta.com/llama3/license/
 ```